napari/napari/docs/source/explanations/rendering.md

-If an image is stored without chunks then reading a 2D region of the image might require many different read operations, since the bytes for that region are spread throughout the linear file, interspersed with the bytes from other regions.
-With chunking you can read a rectangular region with a single linear read.
+If an image is stored without chunks then reading a 2D region of the image might require many different read operations, since the bytes for that region are spread throughout the linear file, interspersed with the bytes from other geographic regions.
+In contrast with a chunked file you can read a rectangular region with a single linear read.

 ![chunked-format](images/chunked-format.png)